6 injured due to jet bridge 'equipment failure' at airport

 The airport tweeted Saturday night that six people had been taken to a hospital with non-life-threatening injuries due to the incident at Gate E-10.

-A jet bridge is the hallway structure leading to the plane that passengers use to board the aircraft.
+A jet bridge is the hallway structure leading to the plane that passengers use to both board and exit the aircraft.

+The airport says the jet bridge will stay closed until an investigation is complete.
+It says the aircraft has been moved and the incident has not caused further impacts to the airport's operations.

 No further information was immediately available.